S. of Jaffa, Sept. 1930

 Here are some practical steps that Australia could take to contribute to a peaceful future:

-4. Supporting Trauma Healing: Australia can offer psychological support for everyone affected by the conflict, both at home and abroad.
+4. Trauma Healing: Australia can offer psychological support for everyone affected by the conflict, both at home and abroad.
 This includes mental health programs and innovative treatments (for example, Psychedelic-assisted therapy for PTSD is approved in Australia and shows great promise).
 These treatments must be accessible to all, regardless of their position on the conflict.
 By sharing our research and treatment methods with Israel and Palestine, we can help develop a comprehensive, nationwide healing programme to address the deep psychological trauma of all those affected.

 By focusing on these tangible steps, we believe Australians can lead by example and help shape a future where both Israelis and Palestinians live in safety and peace.
 We understand that many feel exhausted by this ongoing conflict, and some believe Australia shouldn’t be involved, but as a responsible global citizen, and for Australians who are affected by it, we have a duty to help.